nejrariizviic/Designing-Corporate-Identity-and-Marketing-Materials---AL-NE-Natural-Cosmetics/README.md

 📜 Brochure – Informative and visually appealing marketing material for customer engagement.

-### 🛠️ Tools Used

-Adobe Illustrator – Vector-based design elements.

-Adobe Photoshop – Image enhancement and composition.

-Figma – Collaborative design prototyping.

-Blender – 3D modeling and rendering.

 ### 🔗 Usage Guidelines

-All assets within this repository are proprietary to AL'NE Natural Cosmetics.
-They should be used in alignment with brand guidelines to ensure consistency and authenticity.
+These visual elements are conceptual design materials, created to showcase a possible brand look.

-### 📥 How to Access & Use
+How to access and use:

-Clone or download the repository.
+- Clone or download the repository.

-Open files using the recommended software.
+- Open files using the recommended software.

-Follow the provided guidelines for correct implementation.
+- Follow the provided guidelines for correct implementation.